aaronparker/aaronparker.github.io/_posts/2016-08-21-deploy-enterprise-root-certificate-authority.md

 Repeat the same process for the [Authority Information Access](https://technet.microsoft.com/en-us/library/cc753754(v=ws.11).aspx) (AIA) locations:

   1. Disable 'Include in the AIA extensions of issued certificates' for all existing locations
-  2. Copy the existing http:// location
+  2. Copy the existing `http://` location
-  3. Add a new http:// location, changing **<ServerDNSName>** for the FQDN of the alias also used for the CRL distribution point
+  3. Add a new `http://` location, changing `<ServerDNSName>` for the FQDN of the alias also used for the CRL distribution point

 ![Adding an Authority Information Access location]({{site.baseurl}}/media/2016/08/18-Root-CA-Certificate-Services.png)*Adding an Authority Information Access location*